hubaibp/deepface-face-recognition/README.md

--create Environment
+create Environment

--install required Packages
+install required Packages

--start with N capture New faces
+start with N capture New faces

--register with your name
+register with your name

--(face_data.pkl will generate automatically)is file created using the joblib library to store the facial encoding data.
+(face_data.pkl will generate automatically)is file created using the joblib library to store the facial encoding data.
 It acts as a database for your face recognition application, storing the numerical representations (embeddings) of faces and their associated names.